 To do so, we asked nutritionists, sugar experts, and the like for the unhealthiest foods that fall into such a category.
 Below, find their science-backed advice.

-"Studies show that aspartame actually leads to weight gain and more difficult weight loss," says Brooke Alpert, MS, RD, CDN, and author of The Diet Detox.
+"Studies show that aspartame actually leads to weight gain and more difficult weight loss," says Brooke Alpert, MS, RD, CDN.
 "Artificial sweeteners do not activate the food rewards pathways in the brain like natural sugar does.
 Your brain never gets the signal that your craving has been satisfied, so you keep eating—even more than you would have eaten had you just used regular sugar.
 Plus, research finds aspartame increases hunger more than glucose, which is natural sugar."

 Alpert explains that the chemicals in aspartame interfere with fat metabolism and storage by disrupting the hormones leptin and insulin, leading to greater weight gain.
 She also sites that there have been some carcinogenic properties discussed, but studies are still inconclusive.

 "If it's not olive oil, coconut oil, or other specific plant oil, it's not great for human consumption," says Perry.
 "Typically used to prepare fried foods, fast food, or boxed baking mixes, these oils are scary.
 Not only are they calorically dense but our bodies struggle to break them down, and the byproducts that are formed during digestion are basically toxic.
 These oils can contain high amounts of trans fat, which raises LDL, 'bad' cholesterol, and lowers HDL, 'good' cholesterol, throwing your body totally out of whack."